 The History Of Tudor And The Royal Canadian Navy

-It’s no secret that in the middle of the 20th century, Tudor had a connection to a number of military organizations around the world.
-The most recognized and celebrated relationship was with the French Navy, the Marine Nationale (MN), which was recently renewed with the release of the Pelagos FXD - a watch that received direct input from the MN’s combat swimmers, the Commando Hubert.
-Tudor also received orders from many others, including the US, South African, and Argentinian navies.
-While collectors have done a great job documenting these relationships and the watches that were issued, there’s one relationship with deep historical significance that has flown under the radar, and that’s with the Royal Canadian Navy (RCN).
+It is well known that in the mid-20th century, Tudor had connections with a number of military organizations around the world.
+The most recognized was with the French Navy, the Marine Nationale (MN), recently revisited with the release of the Pelagos FXD - a watch developed with input from the MN’s combat swimmers, the Commando Hubert.
+Tudor also supplied watches to other military organizations, including the U.S., South African, and Argentinian navies.
+While collectors have documented many of these relationships, one with deep historical significance remains underexplored - the Royal Canadian Navy (RCN).

 Ships diver course 7102

-Tudor’s relationship with the RCN officially began in the late ‘60s, however, there’s evidence that Tudors were being used by the RCN in the late ‘50s.
-At first, these watches were reserved solely for higher-ranking officials who were responsible for measuring bottom time.
-Then in the early to mid-‘70s this all changed and the RCN began supplying Tudors to the diving unit on a ship.
-So just like a wetsuit, regulator, knife and tank, a diver was given a watch to do their job.
+Tudor’s relationship with the RCN officially began in the late ‘60s.
+However, there is evidence that Tudors were being used by the RCN in the late ‘50s.
+Initially, these watches were reserved for higher-ranking officials, but by the early to mid-‘70s this changed, and the RCN began supplying Tudors to ship-based diving units.
+Much like a wetsuit, regulator, knife, or tank, a diver was issued a watch as part of their kit.

-While the relationship between Tudor and the RCN has long been known, it’s also been shrouded in mystery too, devoid of the first-hand accounts and stories that collectors so desperately crave.
-With the help of several servicemen and their watches, I’ve been able to document this history and better answer some questions that have confounded collectors for years, in particular about the “Hybrid,” a historically significant and perhaps one of the rarest Tudor Submariners.
+While the relationship between Tudor and the RCN has long been known, it has also been shrouded in mystery, lacking the first-hand accounts collectors value most.
+With the help of several servicemen and their watches, I’ve been able to better document this history and address questions that have confounded collectors for years - particularly surrounding the “Hybrid,” a historically significant and perhaps one of the rarest Tudor Submariners.

 I lost a few fighting sharks (and) getting hung up on Russian nuclear subs...